Behavioral Interview Questions:

 How you engage with others will impact team morale and productivity.
 Therefore, when answering questions related to communications, be sure to assess the other party’s role as well as the desired outcome.

-• Describe a time when you were able to successfully communicate with another person who didn’t like you (or vice versa).
+- Describe a time when you were able to successfully communicate with another person who didn’t like you (or vice versa).
+[Tips: Effective communication means being able to adapt to different or challenging personalities.
+Be positive in this response.
+Share facts, actions and your solution but be careful not to gossip or sound judgmental.]

 Creativity

 I love hiring creative thinkers.
-While creative people are typically strong problem solvers, they also create things from nothing.
+While creative people are typically strong problem solvers, they also create situations and solutions from nothing.
 They are tremendous assets in a dynamic culture because creative people generate new ideas and approaches.

 When you are preparing for these behavioral interview questions, consider where you have driven continual improvement initiatives in the past.
-Maybe assess where you have helped restructure a process or a team in order to make things more fun, efficient, or effective.
+For example, assess where you have helped restructure a process or a team in order to make things more fun, efficient, or effective.

 Decision Making